manasa-arun/python/content/en/Tips/elif-keyword-in-python.md

 ## `elif` keyword in python

-1. The `elif ` keyword is a control flow and conditional type of keyword in python.
+1. The `elif ` keyword is a control flow type of keyword in python.

 2. The `elif` keyword is one of the keyword out of thirty-five keywords in python.